-6.2.1.3 MPLS-TP Link
+6.2.1.3 MPLS-TP link

-A MPLS-TP link consists of a subset of the MPLS-TP connection points at the edge of one MPLS-TP subnetwork or MPLS-TP access group that are associated with a corresponding subset of MPLS-TP connection points at the edge of another MPLS-TP subnetwork or MPLS-TP access group for the purpose of transferring MPLS-TP characteristic information as defined in clause 8.1.1.3 of [ITU-T G.8110].
+An MPLS-TP link consists of a subset of the MPLS-TP connection points at the edge of one MPLS-TP subnetwork or MPLS-TP access groups (see clause 6.2.1.4) that are associated with a corresponding subset of MPLS-TP connection points at the edge of another MPLS-TP subnetwork or MPLS-TP access group for the purpose of transferring MPLS-TP characteristic information as defined in clause 8.1.1.3 of [ITU-T G.8110].

-6.2.1.4 MPLS-TP Access Group
+6.2.1.4 MPLS-TP access group

-A MPLS-TP access group is a group of collocated MPLS-TP trail termination functions that are connected to the same MPLS-TP subnetwork or MPLS-TP link.
+An MPLS-TP access group is a group of collocated MPLS-TP trail termination functions that are connected to the same MPLS-TP subnetwork or MPLS-TP link.

-6.2.2 MPLS-TP Transport Entities
+6.2.2 MPLS-TP transport entities